 The forward view of life from youth is long

-From aged eyes such span seems but a song
+From aged stance such stretch seems but a song

 That lingers on the lips of those held dear.

 How can the passing time our brains beguile

 That years confound to weeks and weeks to days?

 Would but the suffered length of lover’s miles